 After decades, a group of mathematicians, academics, and engineers discovered a number that explains life, the universe, and everything in between.
-That is the biggest secret of all – the God's Number.
+That is the biggest secret of all – God's Number.
 The God's Number is the maximum number of moves required to solve any of the 43 quintillions or to put it in perspective, 43,252,003,274,489,856,000 permutations combinations of the cube.
 Apart from God Number you can also Rubik's cube under 30 second using F2L method.

 Studies and research have proven that God's Number is number 20.
 This discovery is fairly recent (July 2010).
 The term God's Number was coined to understand that a mind with the capability of finding the shortest sequence of moves to solve any scramble would have to be so much more powerful than the mind of the common man.
 Such a mind, mathematicians believe, could be possessed only by a Deity.

 This is how you can understand this concept better.
-It is known that 490 million combinations are required for all the 20 moves to be solved.
+It is known that 490 million combinations are required for all 20 moves to be solved.
 Even though 490 million seems like a big number, it is only a tiny fraction of the 43 quintillion possible combinations.
-However, the number of combinations that can be solved in 19 moves is quite closer to 1.5 quintillions.
+However, the number of combinations that can be solved in 19 moves is quite close to 1.5 quintillions.

 Therefore, God's Number is much closer to 19 than 20 moves.
 But even if one scramble sequence was impossible to solve in less than 20 moves, God's Number would still be 20!

 In 1995 Michael Reid (mathematician) found a Rubik's Cube configuration called the 'super-flip'.
 He proved that it requires at least 20 moves to solve.
 This can be performed using an algorithm.

 This algorithm will lead to a position wherein all the single corners are solved, and every edge is exactly in its place.
 This was the first position that was realized could not be solved in less than 20 moves.